-Because of the various mandated reporting requirements depending on the type of investigation, the Director has a dual reporting line of reporting directly to the Vice President for Business Affairs on a daily basis and reporting directly to the Vice President for Student Affairs/Title IX Coordinator during any Title IX complaints and investigations (effective August 31, 2019, this position now oversees both Student and Academic Affairs as well).
-In the absence of the Vice President for Business Affairs or Vice President for Student Affairs, or because of the nature of any one specific issue, the Director will also advise and work with the Deans and the College President.
+Because of the various mandated reporting requirements depending on the type of investigation, the Director has a dual reporting line of reporting directly to the Vice President for Business Affairs on a daily basis and reporting directly to the Vice President for Student and Academic Affairs/Title IX Coordinator during any Title IX complaints and investigations.
+In the absence of the Vice President for Business Affairs or Vice President for Student and Academic Affairs, or because of the nature of any one specific issue, the Director will also advise and work with the Deans and the College President.